 Inexperienced Truck Driver

 In many cases, semi-truck accidents are caused by truck drivers who simply were not ready to hit the road yet.
-Drivers who are not properly trained, or who don’t get enough low-pressure experience driving a semi-truck on the highway before they are sent on real trips, may be susceptible to causing accidents that can severely injure folks who happen to be in the area.
+Drivers who are not properly trained, or who don’t get enough low-pressure experience driving a semi-truck on the highway before they are sent on real trips, may be susceptible to causing truck accidents that can severely injure folks who happen to be in the area.

 Improper Cargo Loading